Black Nerve

 Of the three, two were ladies.
 What was soon discovered is that the ophisrhodon, like so many blood secrets, is matrilineal.
 They discovered this later, the hard way: Yarrou had been the last to sire.

-Lacking the cursed eyes, Yarrou realized his children as all but useless to the effort of rebuilding the clan.
+Lacking the cursed eyes, Yarrou realized his children were all but useless to the efforts to rebuild the clan.
 It pained him, and disappointed any hope that he’d know Azalea’s joy in caring for her children.
 If his children would not further the cause of making clan Anthimati powerful and secure… he’d have to do it himself.

 It was this sentiment that catalyzed Yarrou’s growing influence.
 Most of clan Anthimati at that point was Azalea’s brood and grandbrood, but Yarrou and and his brood’s influence seeped into the cracks of their resolve.
 Azalea had a vision of Anthimati as noble, productive facet of the Pantheca’s edifice, respected and integral.
 Yarrou had a vision of the Pantheca, if it should remain at all, as but one piece of his — their — control.
 He dreamed of ruling something even greater — an empire.

-Still Yarrou persisted his ophisrhodon development, yet no sixth fang came.
+Still, as Yarrou persisted in development of his ophisrhodon, no sixth fang yet came.
 He had reached a plateau, and there was no further breakthrough, only minute refinement.
 He branched out from his blood secrets to pursue other avenues.
 The Anthimati’s constitution did not lend themselves to ichorcraft, so Yarrou mastered the conventional ways of nervecasting, and delved into the binding arts of spellbrands.
 He received correspondence from the east, advising his progression and discussing political and philosophical matters.

 Despite all this, the heights of power Eothi had once enjoyed still escaped him.
 What was he missing?
 Desperate, he ventured into the ash and melted stone of Castle Veilgloom, throne of the dead dominion the Anthimati had once ruled.
 Perhaps some scrap of document had survived the flames of damnation.